PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 19:25:41
+Last updated: 2024-04-02 19:27:22
-Random Quote: True wisdom comes to each of us when we realize how little we understand about life, ourselves, and the world around us. - Isocrates
+Random Quote: The ultimate promise of technology is to make us master of a world that we command by the push of a button. - Volker Grassmuck